 1. Arizona State University - Tempe

-Arizona State University, established in 1885 provides more than 350 programs leading to a host of graduate and undergraduate degrees through 16 schools and colleges.
-Arizona State University, with over 83,000 enrolled students, is among the nation’s largest public universities.
+Arizona State University, established in 1885 provides more than 800 programs – more than 150 of these degrees are available 100% online – leading to a host of graduate and undergraduate degrees through 16 schools and colleges.
+Arizona State University, with over 80,000 enrolled students, is among the nation’s largest public universities.
 The university offers a massive study abroad program in numerous countries.

 Arizona State University Online is one of the top online colleges in the country and it shows in its online degree offerings.
 Some of the available bachelor’s degrees include anthropology and software engineering and much more.
 Available graduate degrees include a master’s degree in biomedical diagnostics and a doctorate in behavioral health.
-Available certificates include biospecimen repository administration and nuclear power generation.
+ASU Online also offers over 20 graduate certificates in a plethora of fields.

 Arizona State University Online students have access to online tutoring, library services, academic databases, career services, disability resources, online document storage, and software training.